 Lancashire cheese has been made in Lancashire since the 13th century.
 Farmers' wives made the cheese from the surplus milk.
 In 1890, a Lancashire County Council employee named Joseph Gornall advised on production methods and created a formal recipe for Lancashire cheese.
 This method is still used today.

-Lancanshire cheese comes in mostly three styles - Creamy Lancashire, Tasty Lancashire and Crumbly Lancashire.
-The Creamy Lancashire cheese is very popular as a spread on toast.
-In fact, in some areas it is called toastie.
-It also goes well with Welsh rarebit, sandwiches and pastas.
+Lancashire cheese comes in three types - Creamy Lancashire, Tasty Lancashire and Crumbly Lancashire.
+The Creamy Lancashire is a very popular cheese that is aged for 4 to 12 weeks.
+In fact, in some areas, it is called toastie.
+It goes well with Welsh rarebits, sandwiches and pasta.